Abandooon/AI_XmlGenerator/src/kg_builder/doc_tps_constr_parser/input/autosar_spec.md

-ARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeAtpBlueprintableAtpPrototypePortPrototypeGeneralAnnotationSenderReceiverAnnotationconstraints{"port's interface is a SenderReceiverInterface"}GeneralAnnotationIoHwAbstractionServerAnnotationconstraints{"port's interface is a client/server interface using the operations GET and SET"}GeneralAnnotationParameterPortAnnotationconstraints{"The corresponding port interface shall be a ParameterInterface."}GeneralAnnotationDelegatedPortAnnotationconstraints{aggregating PortPrototype is a port of a CompositionSwComponentType (DelegatedPort)}GeneralAnnotationModePortAnnotationconstraints{"The corresponding port interface shall be a ModeInterface."}GeneralAnnotationNvDataPortAnnotationconstraints{"The corresponding port interface shall be a NvDataInterface."}GeneralAnnotationTriggerPortAnnotationconstraints{"The corresponding port interface shall be a TriggerInterface."}GeneralAnnotationClientServerAnnotationconstraints{"The corresponding PortInterface shall be a ClientServerInterface."}«atpVariation» Tags:vh.latestBindingTime = preCompileTime+senderReceiverAnnotation0..*+parameterPortAnnotation0..*+ioHwAbstractionServerAnnotation0..*+failureMonitoring0..1+port0..*«atpVariation,atpSplitable»+clientServerAnnotation0..*+nvDataPortAnnotation0..*+modePortAnnotation0..*+triggerPortAnnotation0..*+delegatedPortAnnotation0..1Software Component Template
+ARElementAtpBlueprintAtpBlueprintableAtpTypeSwComponentTypeAtpBlueprintableAtpPrototypePortPrototypeGeneralAnnotationSenderReceiverAnnotationconstraints{"port's interface is a SenderReceiverInterface"}GeneralAnnotationIoHwAbstractionServerAnnotationconstraints{"port's interface is a client/server interface using the operations GET and SET"}GeneralAnnotationParameterPortAnnotationconstraints{"The corresponding port interface shall be a ParameterInterface."}GeneralAnnotationDelegatedPortAnnotationconstraints{aggregating PortPrototype is a port of a CompositionSwComponentType (DelegatedPort)}GeneralAnnotationModePortAnnotationconstraints{"The corresponding port interface shall be a ModeInterface."}GeneralAnnotationNvDataPortAnnotationconstraints{"The corresponding port interface shall be a NvDataInterface."}GeneralAnnotationTriggerPortAnnotationconstraints{"The corresponding port interface shall be a TriggerInterface."}GeneralAnnotationClientServerAnnotationconstraints{"The corresponding PortInterface shall be a ClientServerInterface."}«atpVariation» Tags:vh.latestBindingTime = preCompileTime+senderReceiverAnnotation0..*+parameterPortAnnotation0..*+ioHwAbstractionServerAnnotation0..*+failureMonitoring0..1+port0..*«atpVariation,atpSplitable»+clientServerAnnotation0..*+nvDataPortAnnotation0..*+modePortAnnotation0..*+triggerPortAnnotation0..*+delegatedPortAnnotation0..1
-AUTOSAR Release 4.2.2

 4.4.2 SenderReceiverAnnotation